adamcrowe/dev-notes/Engineering/Programming/abstraction.md

 1. Identify different chunks of code that are all essentially doing the same thing
 2. Create a method/class with a narrow interface that can be substituted in for all those chunks of code
-3. Wwap out the chunks of code with a call to the method/class
+3. Replace the chunks of code with a call to the method/class

 ### The Rule of Three

 > Rule of three ("Three strikes and you refactor") is a code refactoring rule of thumb to decide when similar pieces of code should be refactored to avoid duplication.
 It states that two instances of similar code don't require refactoring, but when similar code is used three times, it should be extracted into a new procedure.

 ## Rationale